-I couldn’t find my big platter, so I stuffed everything onto this medium dish.
-It really wasn’t served this way…a lot more carrots and potatoes behind where this photo was taken.
+I couldn’t find my big platter, so I stuffed everything onto this medium dish for photos.
+It really wasn’t served this way.
+There were a lot more carrots and potatoes behind where this photo was taken.

-The first thought that came to mind, was a chicken dish by Rick Bayless, basted with his red mole and agave syrup, that looks similar after being roasted.
-He calls it Lacquered Chicken because it looks well, lacquered – not unlike a door, floor, or piece of furniture you all probably have at least one of in your homes.
+Rick Bayless basted and glazed a chicken with his red mole sauce and agave syrup.
+He calls it Lacquered Chicken because it looks well, lacquered, not unlike a door, floor, or piece of furniture you all probably have at least one of in your home.

 Great, I’m comparing chicken to lacquered wood.
 I bet that’s really juicing up your appetite!

 I usually truss before buttering or oiling, but I wanted to show the butter in every nook and cranny.
-So, the wings got cut off in the buttering photo – and this was the only collage I liked.
-Oh, well.
-Just truss and reach in and underneath where the wings are folded and tied down, to distribute the butter.
+So, the wings were cut off in the buttering photo – and this was the only collage I liked.
+Just truss the chicken and reach in and underneath where the wings are folded and tied down to rub the butter all over them.

 I always found that to be a waste, especially with all the starving people in the world.
-Take a perfectly edible turkey, roast it until it’s nice and brown, then slather it with wood stain and Minwax super gloss clear finishing lacquer to give it that lovely, burnished, flawless appearance.
+Take a perfectly edible turkey, roast it until it’s nice and brown, then drench it with wood stain and Minwax super gloss clear finishing lacquer to give it that lovely, burnished, flawless appearance.
+Then photoshop out any imperfections and burnt spots.
 YUM, pass the compound and sandpaper, please!

 For this month’s love bloghop, the theme is citrus.
-I had sweets on the brain, orange sticky buns, individual lemon charlottes, orange chocolate chunk cookies of some sort, etc. After picking up an organic chicken a few nights ago my plans changed.
+I had sweets on the brain, like orange sticky buns, individual lemon or lime charlottes, orangey chocolate chippy cookies of some sort, etc. After picking up an organic chicken a few nights ago my plans changed.
 I was craving roast chicken, so why not an orange roast chicken?
 I still had sweets on the brain, so the cookies were made, and the finished brioche dough for sticky buns is resting in the fridge as I type this.
-I will be posting both, but once this chicken came out of the oven, it got the job – I knew this was going to be my #citruslove.
+I will be posting both, but once this chicken came out of the oven, it got the job.
+I knew this was going to be my #citruslove offering.

-SCREEEECH!
-Hold on!…Time to segue.
-As I type this, feeling no flow whatsoever, completely disjointed, discombobulated - I’m realizing how boring all of the above is.
-Last week I received an email from a reader…
+As I type this, feeling no flow whatsoever, completely disjointed and discombobulated, I’m realizing how boring all of the above is.
+Last week I received an email from a reader..

 “Why aren’t you as funny anymore?
 You used to crack me up.
 Are you ok?”